Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 \item[The final step] To finish the algorithm we perform the \emph{final gluing}, in which we will recover $\Gamma$.
 This gluing is similar to the one in the induction step, but for technical reasons the inputs will be restricted to be of one of the following kind. \begin{enumerate} \labitem{{(f0)}}{f11} Two sub flow trees $\Gamma_1$, $\Gamma_2$.
 Here $\Gamma_1$ has one true $1$-valent vertex, one positive special puncture $p$, and no other vertices.
-The tree $\Gamma_2$ has a true $1$-valent positive puncture $a$, $l \geq 0$ switches, a negative special puncture $p$ and no other vertices.
-The orientations of $\Gamma_1$ and $\Gamma_2$ are given by orientations of their flow outs at their common special puncture. \labitem{{(f1)}}{f1} Two sub flow trees $\Gamma_1$, $\Gamma_2$.
+The tree $\Gamma_2$ has a true $1$-valent positive puncture $a$, $k \geq 0$ switches, a negative special puncture $p$ and no other vertices.
+The orientations of $\Gamma_1$ and $\Gamma_2$ are given by orientations of the tangent spaces of their flow outs at their common special puncture. \labitem{{(f1)}}{f1} Two sub flow trees $\Gamma_1$, $\Gamma_2$.
 Here $\Gamma_1$ has one positive special puncture $p$, at least $2$ true vertices where the vertex $q$ adjacent to $p$ is not a switch, and the orientation of $\Gamma_1$ is given by the orientation of the intersection manifold at $q$.
-The tree $\Gamma_2$ has a true $1$-valent positive puncture, $l \geq 0$ switches, a negative special puncture and no other vertices.
-The orientation of $\Gamma_2$ is given by an orientation of the flow out at the negative special puncture. \labitem{{(f2)}}{f2} One $2$-valent positive piece, oriented as in the base step, and $2$ sub flow trees $\Gamma_1$, $\Gamma_2$.
-The sub flow trees have positive special punctures, and their orientations are given by oriented flow-outs at their positive punctures. \end{enumerate} The orientation of $\Gamma$ is given by the oriented intersection of the trees in the input, times some additional gluing signs.
+The tree $\Gamma_2$ has a true $1$-valent positive puncture, $k \geq 0$ switches, a negative special puncture and no other vertices.
+The orientation of $\Gamma_2$ is given by an orientation of the tangent space of the flow out at $q$. \labitem{{(f2)}}{f2} One $2$-valent positive piece, oriented as in the base step, and $2$ sub flow trees $\Gamma_1$, $\Gamma_2$.
+The sub flow trees have positive special punctures, and their orientations are given in terms of orientations of the tangent spaces of the flow-outs at their positive punctures. \end{enumerate} The orientation of $\Gamma$ is given by the oriented intersection of the trees in the input, times some additional gluing signs.
 This we explain in Subsection \ref{sec:finish}. \end{description}